-This year, I spent 10 days diving the best sites in Roatan, and it's easily a top three Caribbean's scuba diving destination for me.
+This year, I spent 10 days diving the best sites in Roatan, and it's easily one of my top three Caribbean scuba diving destinations.

 Located in the Bay Islands of Honduras to the east of Utila, Roatan sits on the Mesoamerican Barrier Reef, the second largest reef system in the world.

-The island has dramatic wall diving, world-class shipwrecks, and enough site and biodiversity to keep you busy for weeks.
+The island has dramatic wall diving, world-class shipwrecks, and enough sites and biodiversity to keep you busy for weeks.

 In this guide I'll cover the best dive sites, which operators to use, where to stay, and everything else you need to plan a scuba diving trip to Roatan.